ghkhashayar/docs/docs/widgets/uppy.md

 default: `'public'`

-Disk name to show in file manager.
+Disk name to store uploaded file on that.

-> Will not work if you use custom `fileStoreCallBack`
+> Does not work if you use custom `fileStoreCallBack`

 ### directory
 `type: string`